 • Trauma, such as a physical blow to a tooth or a constant striking of a tooth in the opposite jaw that traumatizes the tooth

-• Physical irritation caused by a deep decay or a very large filling
+• Physical irritation caused by deep decay or a very large filling

 • Severe gum disease

-Regardless of the initial cause, the tooth pulp becomes irritated and infected.
+Regardless of the initial cause, the pulp of the teeth becomes irritated and infected.
 Bacteria grow within the tooth pulp, causing pressure and pain, sometimes accompanied by swelling of the face.
 Sometimes the deterioration of the pulp happens so gradually that little pain is felt.
-Either way, eventually the bacteria can destroy the pulp.
-As this happens, the bone surrounding the tooth may become infected and abscessed, which may lead to the destruction of the bone surrounding the tooth.
+Either way, eventually the bacteria will destroy the pulp.
+As this happens, the bone surrounding the tooth will become infected and abscessed, which may lead to the destruction of the bone surrounding the tooth.

 (If a cavity forms and is allowed to go untreated for too long, it can penetrate to the root pulp where an infection can occur.)

-If we determine through x-rays and a clinical examination that root canal treatment is necessary, we will schedule a series of appointments for you.
+If we determine through x-rays and a clinical examination that a root canal treatment is necessary, we will schedule a series of appointments for you.
 It is important that you keep these appointments to prevent delays in treatment and healing, which can affect the outcome.
-It's also essential that you take all antibiotics and medications prescribed to has- ten healing and reduce swelling.
+It’s also essential that you take all antibiotics and medications prescribed so that you may start healing and reduce the swelling.